EU Slaps Fines On Apple And Meta, Risking Trump Fury - UrduPoint

 -

-EU slaps fines on Apple and Meta, risking Trump fury51 seconds ago
+EU slaps fines on Apple and Meta, risking Trump fury5 minutes ago

 -